jchan922/react-patterns/react-19/docs/overview.md

 # React 19 - Overview

+**Comprehensive guide to React 19 features.** For quick reference and coding standards, see [coding-standards.md](../coding-standards.md).

 ## What's New in React 19

 React 19 is a major release focusing on **server-side capabilities** and **developer experience improvements**.
 Released in December 2024, it introduces stable support for features that were experimental in React 18.